 The Sombrero Galaxy (M104) is a small lenticular galaxy.
 It lies about 30 million light years away from Earth.
 It lies in the constellation Virgo, and has a unique feature - it is seen edge-on!
 Find out more about M104 below, and find photos and information to help you with your astrophotography.

-The Sombrero galaxy is a very small world, 30% the size of our Milky Way.
-It lies about 30 million light years away from our home, which is actually not that far.
-The Sombrero holds the biggest supermassive black hole every recorded in any nearby galaxy.
-This also impacts its brightness, as it is the brightest galaxy in a 10 megaparsec radius of the Milky Way!
+The Sombrero Galaxy holds the biggest supermassive black hole ever recorded in any nearby galaxy.
+The black hole impacts its brightness, making it the brightest galaxy in a 10-megaparsec radius of the Milky Way!

-We spent a little more than 3 hours on it.
-We did 3 minute exposures instead of our usual 6, because of how small and bright it is.
+We spent a little more than 3 hours on this deep-sky object.
+Overall, we did 3-minute exposures instead of the usual 6 minutes, because of how small and bright it is.

 You can see how we captured this target in Episode 6 of Galactic Hunter!